Banking

 Regulatory Framework and Reporting

-Regulatory authorities worldwide have established frameworks to ensure the safety and soundness of financial institutions, including requirements specific to banking books.
-For instance, the Basel Committee on Banking Supervision (BCBS) has developed the Basel III framework, which includes guidelines for risk management, capital adequacy, and liquidity management.
+Global regulators have set frameworks to ensure financial stability, including rules for banking books.
+Basel III, developed by the Basel Committee, outlines standards for risk management, capital adequacy, and liquidity.
 Banks are required to comply with regulatory capital requirements, conduct stress tests, and maintain appropriate provisioning for potential loan losses.

 Financial institutions also adhere to reporting standards to provide transparency to regulators, investors, and other stakeholders.
 Common reporting frameworks include the International Financial Reporting Standards (IFRS) and the Generally Accepted Accounting Principles (GAAP) in the United States.